intershop/devenv-4-iom/doc/02_configuration.md

     # Clean up unused Docker images (cleans up all unused images, not only the ones related to the current configuration)
     docker system prune -a -f

 If you have accidentally removed a configuration file before deleting the according _Kubernetes_ and _Docker_ resources, you have to cleanup these resources manually.
-Section [Manual Cleanup in Troubleshooting](06_troubleshooting.md#manual_cleanup) describes this process in detail.
+Section [Manual Cleanup in chapter _Troubleshooting_](06_troubleshooting.md#manual_cleanup) describes this process in detail.

 ---
 [< First Steps](01_first_steps.md) | [^ Index](../README.md) | [> Operations](02_operations.md)